Relationships with waterbodies as activators

 I am currently a doctoral candidate in the Resources Management and Environment and Sustainability graduate program at the University of British Columbia, where Dr. Leila Harris supervises me.
 I am both a public Scholar and MITACS Graduate Scholar.
 I reside in my beloved home base of Merida, Yucatan, Mexico

 My research interests center on storytelling coupled with people’s relations and lived experiences with water in the face of water insecurity experiences.
-I explore these dimensions, namely elements beyond the quantity and quality of water (H2O) that may include: culture, values, expression and identity through my engagement in community-arts-based methods, i.e., transformative storytelling and participatory filmmaking as a means to encourage different responses to – and conversations around water insecurity.
+I explores these dimensions, namely elements beyond the quantity and quality of water (H2O) that may include: culture, values, expression and identity through my engagement in community-arts-based methods, i.e., transformative storytelling and participatory filmmaking as a means to encourage different responses to – and conversations around water insecurity.
 Collaborative aims of my research include generating a broader discourse towards informing experiences of individual water use, access to water, well – being and promoting policy actions to address water insecurity across cultures, geographies, and scales.